 With so many social media apps, notifications and dozens of open tabs, website designers really have to fight for young people’s attention these days.
 But it’s not just about getting their attention, it’s about keeping it long enough for users to perform the action you want them to perform, and this critical time that can make or break a sale is measured in seconds.

-So when designing a website, one of the main challenge we face is attention management.
+So when designing a website, one of the main challenges we face is attention management.

 As a business owner, you want your organic marketing efforts and ad spends to convert into leads, subscribers and buyers.